turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 Your story is one of **transition.** These stories are inherently interesting as they have all the elements of a classic story, and most importantly, they have the important elements of change, conflict, and tension around the transition.
 Where are you going?
 What will happen next?
 It's so exciting for the listener!
 But it also depends on how you tell that story.
 Let's look at some examples...

+**Both Facilitators:** Using Slide #12, give multiple examples of professional stories.
+The first story that is shared should be what *not* to do: give an exmaple of your story in which you only list out the jobs you've had without utilizing many other elements of storytelling (see below in story example #1).
+Then, call on students to say what they noticed from the example.
+Then, give your *exemplar* version of your story in which you discuss your motives and passions that led you to make specific decisions in your career path (see below in story example #2).
+After you share the second story, ask for students what they noticed that was different and which story they found more compelling.
+Each facilitator should share their professional stories, but only one needs to share the "bad" example first.

 #### Story Examples: Which story is more compelling?
 During a networking event explored in this [Harvard Business Review article](https://hbr.org/2005/01/whats-your-story), senior managers who'd been downsized took turns telling what they had done before and what they were looking for next.
 Which of these stories is more interesting for you as a listener?